Continuous-wave radar: Operation

 Doubling transmit power increases distance performance by about 20%.
 Reducing the total FM transmit noise by half has the same effect.

 Frequency domain receivers used for continuous-wave Doppler radar receivers are very different from conventional radar receivers.
 The receiver consists of a bank of filters, usually more than 100.
 The number of filters determines the maximum distance performance.

 Doubling the number of receiver filters increases distance performance by about 20%.
 Maximum distance performance is achieved when receiver filter size is equal to the maximum FM noise riding on the transmit signal.
 Reducing receiver filter size below average amount of FM transmit noise will not improve range performance.

 A CW radar is said to be matched when the receiver filter size matches the RMS bandwidth of the FM noise on the transmit signal.

 Types

 There are two types of continuous-wave radar: unmodulated continuous-wave and modulated continuous-wave.

 Unmodulated continuous-wave

 This kind of radar can cost less than $10 (2021).
 Return frequencies are shifted away from the transmitted frequency based on the Doppler effect when objects are moving.
 There is no way to evaluate distance.
 This type of radar is typically used with competition sports, like golf, tennis, baseball, NASCAR racing, and some smart-home appliances including light-bulbs and motion sensors.

-The Doppler frequency change depends on the speed of light in the air (c’ ≈ c/1.0003 is slightly slower than in vacuum) and v the speed of the target:
+The Doppler frequency change depends on the speed of light in the air (c’ ≈ c/1.0003 is slightly slower than in vacuum) and the speed of the target v: